-Arthroscopy is a minimally-invasive procedure designed to diagnose and treat problems with the joints.
-Board-certified orthopedic surgeon Dr. Dominique Nickson offers arthroscopy services to patients throughout McKinney, Texas, and surrounding areas including Frisco, Allen, Plano and Prosper, Texas.
-Patients who are interested in arthroscopy should contact Next Step Orthopedics to make an appointment with Dr. Nickson.
+Arthroscopy is a minimally invasive procedure designed to diagnose and treat problems with the joints.
+Board-certified orthopedic surgeon Dominique Nickson, MD offers arthroscopy surgery to patients throughout McKinney, Texas, and surrounding areas including Frisco, Allen, Plano and Prosper, Texas.
+Patients who are interested in arthroscopy should contact Next Step Orthopedics to make an appointment with Dr. Nickson.request an appointment

 Arthroscopy, or arthroscopic surgery, is a minimally-invasive procedure that Dr. Nickson uses to diagnose and treat problems in the joints.
 During this procedure, he inserts a narrow tube into the joint through a small incision.
 This tube is attached to a video camera that Dr. Nickson uses to visualize the inside of the joint.
 If Dr. Nickson is also repairing a problem during arthroscopic surgery, he will insert thin instruments into the joint through a separate incision.

 Dr. Nickson can use arthroscopic surgery to diagnose and treat problems with the knee, ankle, foot, or shoulder.
 He may recommend this procedure when he needs to see the inside of the joint to confirm a specific diagnosis, or when he needs to repair an injury or defect the joint.
 Injuries and defects Dr. Nickson can treat with arthroscopic surgery include: